sherlock-audit/2024-06-leveraged-vaults-judging/README.md

 Escalation status:
 - [xiaoming9090](https://github.com/sherlock-audit/2024-06-leveraged-vaults-judging/issues/61/#issuecomment-2227180243): accepted

+**jeffywu**

+Marking this as won't fix, I don't see a reason why this would happen.
+If it does we would perhaps consider guarding this claim method.

 # Issue H-7: Users can deny the vault from claiming reward tokens

 Source: https://github.com/sherlock-audit/2024-06-leveraged-vaults-judging/issues/63

+The protocol has acknowledged this issue.

 ## Found by
 DenTonylifer, xiaoming90